rbuffat/pyidf/README.md

 ### Field name issues

 Keep in mind that pyidf is automatically generated from the specification.
 For some fields, especially extensible-fields, the field name contains a number where it shouldn't.
-For example for B...., the specification looks as follows:
+For example for "BuildingSurface:Detailed", the specification looks as follows:
 ```
 ...
   N3,  \field Vertex 1 X-coordinate